Optimised Graph Convolution for Calorimetry Event Classification: Code Architecture

-The resulting graphs are composed of nodes (or vertices) $v \in V$, holding as features the energy $x_v$ measured by the corresponding sensor and the position $\vec{u}_v$ of that sensor.
+The resulting graphs are composed of vertices $v \in V$, holding as features the energy $x_v$ measured by the corresponding sensor and the position $\vec{u}_v$ of that sensor.
 Note that in order to respect the symmetries of shower formations in the detector, the position of the node is kept as a ``hidden feature,'' not used during the convolution operation.
 The positional information of the graph is encoded in the edges $e_{vw} \in E$, which carry as feature $x_{vw} = \left\Vert \vec{u}_v - \vec{u}_w \right\Vert_2$ the euclidean distance between the end nodes $v, w \in V$, holding information about \textit{relative} positions.
-In this study, we observed that the best trade-off between $k$ and performance was reached for $k=4$.
-All the graphs built in this work uses this value for $k$.
+We observed that when increasing $k$, the improvement in classification and regression power formed a plateau from $k=4$, while being more computationally expensive.
+As such, All the graphs built in this work use $k=4$.